-Brazil Coordinator, WRI Brasil
+Brazil Researcher, WRI Brasil

 She has been working in the follow-up and training for the elaboration of Master, Metropolitan and Mobility Plans, as well as projects related to active mobility, social housing, energy efficiency and air quality.
 She also works with research and development of knowledge products on topics related to her area of expertise.